MarlonDeOcampo/VagrantMulti/README.md

 ### Creating an NFS Kurbernetes provision
+- create a folder which should be parallel to the folder you've shared from the nfs server on each
 - make sure that you have all the details of your nfs server shared path and the IP address
 - go to the nfs_provisioner folder
 - open each yaml file inside to change all the needed values if neccessary